-|5||Average||Additional or modification of major components, such as a web page or user report.|
+|5||Average||Additional or modification of major components, such as a web page, user report, or major configuration changes.|

 |8||Difficult||Requiring more expertise or time.
 Example: modifying core components or implementing complicated business logic where industry expertise is required.|

-|21||Major Update||Adding core components, supporting additional platforms, new interfaces…|
+|21||Extremely Difficult||Adding core components, supporting additional platforms, new interfaces…|

-8. Final Words
+13. Final Words

 Great talk by Bob Martin on the subject.